Can You Still Buy a Non-Smart TV?

 Remember, too, that any connected device is likely collecting data on you, unless you take the time to turn that feature off.
 And even then, you can't 100% trust that data collection has actually stopped.

 What Brands Still Offer Non-Smart TVs?

 You might be wondering what brands still make non-smart TVs.
-Unfortunately, most non-smart sets come from lesser-known brands, such as Seiki, Onn, and Sceptre.
-RCA makes these TVs, too, and we've also seen refurbished sets from brands like Element and Philips.
+Historically, most non-smart sets have come from lesser-known brands, such as Insignia, Onn, and Sceptre.
+We've also seen refurbished sets from brands like Element and Philips.
 If none of these brands appeal to you, the good news is you aren't completely out of luck.

-Considering you can likely buy a smart set for the same price, this feels like you're paying a premium to receive less.
+Considering you can find plenty of smart sets for less than what that Samsung TV cost, this feels like you're paying a premium to receive less.
 But if you want a quality set and don't want to worry about security risks, getting the best non-smart TV you can find might be the way to go.

 How Much Does a Non-Smart TV Cost?

 The prices for non-smart TVs vary depending on the brand and size.
-We tracked data over the previous 45 days, noting the sizes and prices of all the non-smart TVs we listed as deals.
+We checked out the most popular sizes and prices currently available from well-known retailers.
 Check out the table below to get an idea of what you can expect to pay for each size class.

 The Average Prices for Non-Smart TVs